nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 ## Side Menu

 The side menu offers two different tabs.
-Clicking on elements on the left will open a side panel (also called **Drawer**) with the content of the tab selected: browsing options are on the first left column, content to browse on the second and content to view on the main area.
+Clicking on elements on the left will open a side panel (also called **Drawer**) with the content of the selected tab: browsing options are on the first left column, content to browse on the second and content to view on the main area.
 This new pattern allows to start browsing without changing the context of work.
 The side menu displays all the domain structure from the root.
 It enables you to easily access any space in the application structure.